privacycg/CHIPS/README.md

 ## Interested in the CHIPS Origin Trial?

-Chrome will soon be experimenting with CHIPS using an [Origin Trial](https://github.com/GoogleChrome/OriginTrials).
+Chrome will be experimenting with CHIPS using an [origin trial](https://github.com/GoogleChrome/OriginTrials) from March 31st to June 30, 2022.

+You can register for the origin trial [here](https://developer.chrome.com/origintrials/#/view_trial/1239615797433729025).

-For more information about the design of the Origin-Trial, see this [design doc](https://docs.google.com/document/d/1EPHnfHpZHpV09vITXu8cEEIMt1DYiRN_pZfeBal8UQw/).
+For more information about the design of the Origin-Trial, see the [documentation](https://chromium.org/updates/chips).

 ## Table of Contents